ryanburgess/engineer-manager/README.md

  * [Forget New Year’s Resolutions and Conduct a ‘Past Year Review’ Instead](https://tim.blog/2021/12/27/past-year-review/) - An interesting perspective on New Year's resolutions and focusing more on the year in review from the past year.
  * [Ruthless Prioritization](https://blackboxofpm.com/ruthless-prioritization-e4256e3520a9) - An article outlining how to prioritize better as a leader.
  * [Overcoming Imposter Syndrome When Starting a Career in Tech￼](https://doordash.engineering/2022/02/03/overcoming-imposter-syndrome-when-starting-a-career-in-tech%ef%bf%bc/) - An interesting article that may help some managers who may be suffering with imposter syndrome.
+ * [Migrations Done Well: Typical Migration Approaches](https://blog.pragmaticengineer.com/typical-migration-approaches/) - As a company’s operations grow, new systems and approaches are adopted to cope with extra load, more use cases, or more constraints.
+From time to time, engineers need to migrate over from an old system or approach, to a new one.

 ## Newsletters
  * [Software Lead Weekly](http://softwareleadweekly.com/)